helm/charts/stable/magento/README.md

 ## Configuration

-The following tables lists the configurable parameters of the Magento chart and their default values.
+The following table lists the configurable parameters of the Magento chart and their default values.

 |             Parameter              |               Description                |                         Default                          |
 |------------------------------------|------------------------------------------|----------------------------------------------------------|